NHSDigital/software-engineering-quality-framework/practices/guides/commit-signing.md

         > **Ensure both `GnuPG` and `Kleopatra` are installed!**

     1. Open Kleopatra -> `Import` -> Select the `<GitHub handle>.pgp` file created in the first step
-    1. In `cmd`, set your local git config to use GPG signing:
+    1. In `cmd`, test the key is visible and set your local git config to use GPG signing:

         ```bash
         gpg -k # This should list the new key